Alien002/rshell/README.md

 =========================================Report======================================
 11/3/2017 - 1:31 AM - Alic
-1. for cases where F && F; T, error message will be printed out twice for the second F.
+1. (RESOLVED)for cases where F && F; T, error message will be printed out twice for the second F.
-2. there is a bug with git commit -m, the error message does not work with white space inside the quotations.
+2. (RESOLVED/IMPLEMENTED) There is a bug with git commit -m, the error message does not work with white space inside the quotations.
 Will only work if "message_is_typed_like_this".
 3. if #comment is entered by itself, program seg faults.